-Access into the riparian area adjacent Craigflower Creek should be restricted to one elevated and universally accessible viewing platform or dock located in an open are with minimal riparian vegetation opposite the community gardens.
+Access into the riparian area adjacent Craigflower Creek is to be restricted to one elevated and universally accessible viewing platform or dock located in an open are with minimal riparian vegetation opposite the community gardens.
+This is supported by the July 21, 2020, Council directive to protect and restore the Craigflower Creek foreshore.
 Restricting access is fundamental to improving fish, wildlife and bird habitat and the riparian environment.